 Serve chilled or at room temperature on bread of choice along with some leafy greens and the optional 1/4 sheet of nori.
 You can also serve on bibb or romaine lettuce like a wrap instead of using bread for a gluten free meal like shown below.
 Also, try serving this with sliced fresh scooping veggies like cucumber, red bell peppers, zucchini, etc.

 Salad serves 3 generously.
 Store any leftovers in an airtight container in fridge for up to 6 days.

 If using store bought hummus that is thick, take a couple heaping tablespoons of the hummus in a small bowl and add 1 tablespoon water at a time to thin to desired consistency making for a really nice binder.
 And if using the hummus recipe link in the ingredient list, omit the cumin.

-The chickpea of the sea salad is great on leafy greens as a wrap (below)!
+The chickpea of the sea salad is great on leafy greens as a wrap (pictured below).
+Cool and crunchy!

 Nutrition facts is for the salad only (bread not included).
 Using the right bread may add another 10 grams of protein.
 Not too bad for a vegan sandwich!